You want a lawyer who has walked this walk a thousand times.

-It is not unusual to be accused of probation violation when a violation never took place.
+It is not unusual to be accused of a probation violation when one never really took place.
+To avoid serious consequences, you need a skilled criminal defense attorney to voice your side and protect your rights.

 - The second step is the evidentiary hearing in which the state has to prove that probation was violated.
 The defendant may be found guilty or not guilty of the crime based upon the evidence that is submitted by the state to the court.
 If not guilty, the defendant remains on the original terms of the probation with no consequences to be paid.
 If found guilty, the court will determine the penalties.